 Effective: October 1, 2015

 - Requests for individual or recurring room reservations may be made at any time.
-Reservations are made by contacting the Assistant to the Chair & Manager, Deanna Spoth.
+Reservations are made by contacting the Assistant to the Chair & Manager, Diane Lo.
 (When applicable, the Undergraduate or Graduate offices may also make reservations).
 Reservation requests should include a description of the event, the date and time requested and a contact name.
+Faculty with affiliations outside of the department are asked to seek availability from all resources when considering space reservations.

-- MAE groups without meeting space in their labs or offices may reserve rooms for weekly group meetings or recurring events for up to one academic year at a time, September - June.
+- MAE groups without meeting space in their labs or offices may reserve rooms for weekly group meetings for up to one academic year at a time, September - June.
+Due to increased demand on our spaces, all meetings held during lunch, defined as 12:00 PM to 1:30 PM Monday through Friday, may be reserved no more than 60 days in advance and may not be reserved for recurring meetings.
 Meeting times may be requested as early as August for the upcoming academic year.
 Right of first refusal will be granted to group meeting times held during the previous year.
 Summer reservations may be requested as early as April for recurring meetings to be held during July and August.
 We ask that you notify a staff member as soon as possible if you will not hold a meeting at a regularly scheduled time to release the space for others.
-Your group is responsible for making all setup, cleanup and catering arrangements.
+Failure to notify a staff member to release the room during your reserved time may impact future reservations requests.
+Your group is responsible for making all setup, cleanup, catering arrangements and for returning the room and furniture to its original condition.
+Your reservation confirms that you may be financially responsible for any damage to facility, equipment, cleaning or moving fees.

-- Members of other departments may reserve MAE rooms no more than one week in advance and may not reserve rooms for full day events.
-(Exceptions to the latter may be requested by discussion with the Chair or Department Manager.)
+- Members of other departments may reserve MAE rooms no more than one week in advance and may not reserve rooms for full-day events.
+(Exceptions to the latter may be requested by a discussion with the Chair or Senior Manager.)
 Rooms may not be reserved by members of the MAE department where the primary beneficiary is a member of another department unless these criteria are met.